 According to the research published in the British Medical Journal more than a quarter of people underestimated calorie content by at least 500 calories.

 Underestimating by 500 calories!
 To put that number into perspective, a pound of fat is comprised of about 3,500 calories.
-Overeating by 500 calories for just one week would result in an entire pound of gained fat.
+Overeating by 500 calories per day for one week would (theoretically) result in an entire pound of gained fat.

 But for weight loss, your body doesn’t care if it’s getting 1,000 calories from grilled chicken or fried chicken.
 The effects on body composition are the same.